Bayesian Inference with the l1-ball Prior: Solving Combinatorial Problems with Exact Zeros: The -ball Prior

 \section{The $l_1$-ball Prior}

-In this section, we propose a new prior construction capable of exploiting the $l_1$-tricks in a probabilistic framework.
+In this section, we propose a new prior construction of producing exact sparsity in a probabilistic framework.
 We start from several motivating examples, and then introduce the prior while addressing three questions : (i) how to use an $l_1$-ball projection to change a continuous random variable into a mixed-type random variable, which contains both continuous elements and zeros? (ii) how to calculate the associated probability after the projection? (iii) how to assign prior on the radius of an $l_1$-ball?